-This RFP and the successful proposal may be incorporated into the contract.
+Part of all of this RF and the successful proposal may be incorporated into the contract.

 SEC.
 6.06 ADDITIONAL TERMS AND CONDITIONS

 The state reserves the right to add terms and conditions during contract negotiations.
 These terms and conditions will be within the scope of the RFP and will not affect the proposal evaluations.